Emerging Trends Course Content Overview

 The primary goal of subsurface containment focuses on preventing leakage of production or injection fluids from their intended zone.
 In turn, prevention mitigates environmental damage, damage to assets, and negative impacts on drilling and production.
 Subsurface containment requires a multi-faceted approach incorporating technical, geologic, and human variables.
 The subsurface containment lesson of this course includes topics such as well control, well construction, aging well infrastructure, subsurface integrity, and several case studies of high-profile, subsurface-containment incidents.

-Each lesson has a self-assessment at the end, allowing you to ingrain the information in your mind and get ready for the next lesson.
+Each lesson has a self-assessment at the end to reinforce the information and prepare you for the next lesson.

 Professionals working in a variety of energy-related careers (e.g., engineers, geoscientists, attorneys, accountants, managers, regulatory personnel, policymakers) know how important it is to stay current and up-to-date with the latest technology and advancements in the oil and gas sector.
 Students have a critical need to gain a solid foundation of industry fundamentals and distinguish their future college and/or employment applications.
 Educators want to present a broad perspective of the technical solutions within the oil and gas industry to their students, highlighting the diverse nature of careers and opportunities within the energy sector.